GitHubDragonFly/Android_Tablet_Test/README.md

 # Functionality
 - Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.
 - It provides automated READ while, during this operation, unused tag spots can be used to write in parallel.
-- The left half of the screen is for a PLC utilizing AB protocol while the right half is for Modbus (simultaneous use).
+- The left half of the screen is for a PLC utilizing AB protocol while the right half is for Modbus (simultaneous use of both).
+- As for AB tags, you will need to specify the Custom String Length when the "custom string" data type is selected.
+- As for Modbus tags, you will need to specify the String Length when the "string" data type is selected.

 Not everything could be tested by me, since I don't have access to all the PLCs.